 Note: Do the slip sts on the left edge after the sides are seamed together.
 This will help cover up the side seam nicely.

 Now make sure all the tails from the slip sts are placed at the back of work.
 Thread the big eye needle with a tail of orange yarn that you cut off earlier.
 Run the needle through all sts from stitch holder for 2 rounds.
 Then place right sides of the edges together and start seaming the edges together all the way to the cast on.
-Make sure it’s nice and secure before cutting of the yarn.
+Make sure it’s nice and secure before cutting off the yarn.
 Now you can go back and weave those tails from the brown yarn behind other sts.

 For Stems and Tendrils

 CO 4 sts using smaller needles.
-Knit in stockinette st, make sure to slip the first st. until desired length.
+Knit in stockinette st, make sure to slip the first stitch until desired length.
 Cast off.
 Leave a bit of tail for sewing a stem on a hat.
-Attach the stem by sewing it on the tip of the hat using big eye needle.
+Attach the stem by sewing it on the tip of the hat using the big eye needle.
 Sew a few stitches around the stem.
 Cut and hide all ends inside the hat.

 The lower part of the leaf

 Row 3: K6, turn.

 Row 4: Sl 1, k to end.